AlexSiow/GettingAndCleaningData/CodeBook.md

 ### tBodyGyro-mean()-Z
 ```
-Description   : The mean of the time domain body gyroscope signal in z axis.
+Description   : Mean of the time domain body gyroscope signal in z axis.
                 In this Tidy Data Set, each value of tBodyGyro-mean()-Z	is the average for each
                 activity and each subject.
 Class         : Numeric